-Worship bulletins for First Presbyterian Church have carried the language “For Christ in the Heart of Charlotte” since August 7, 1960, when the current pastor, Dr. E. Lee Stoffel, originated the language for an issue of the Sunday worship bulletin.
+Worship bulletins for First Presbyterian Church have carried the language “For Christ in the Heart of Charlotte” since August 7, 1960, when the pastor at that time, Dr. E. Lee Stoffel, originated the language for an issue of the Sunday worship bulletin.

 The spirit of that language, however, has been at work at this location in the heart of this ever-changing community since before this church was officially recognized in 1821.